 Cyproheptadine is sometimes known by the brand name Periactin, and you can only get it with a prescription from a vet, though the FDA has not approved it for veterinary use.
 Side effects of the drug are typically minimal, which can make it useful for dogs who suffer side effects from other antihistamines.

+You can easily order cyproheptadine for your dog online from Chewy’s pharmacy with your vet’s prescription.
 If your veterinarian prescribes this drug, follow their instructions for use and dosage carefully and monitor your dog closely for concerning reactions or side effects.

 Here’s what you should know about the uses, dosage, and side effects of cyproheptadine for dogs.

 In addition to being an antihistamine, it also can act as an anti-serotonin drug, which can be helpful in treating Cushing’s disease.
 Cats feel this effect more strongly, which is why vets commonly prescribe it as an appetite stimulant to felines.